-Figure 0.4Figure 0.3Learning Segment of the Ishikawa Diagram
+Figure 9 Learning Segment of the Ishikawa Diagram

 The complete Ishikawa diagram related to cultural challenges for first time adopters is presented below.
 The problem statement is place in the segment at the far right (the “head” of the fish).
 A large “spine” arrow connects the head to the respective themes associated with cultural challenges for first time adopters: Right Team, Learning, and Methods.
 Each of these themes has connected to it associated branches which work to arrive at the root of the issue.
 The matter of cultural challenges on a collaborative construction project is naturally complex subject, and the Ishikawa diagram helps to provide visual clarity to some of this complexity.
 With the diagram, it is possible to see how the subthemes flow into the themes which in turn influence the overall problem.